Tulip-Dev/tulip/doc/python/creatingvisualizations.rst

     * creation of interactive Tulip visualizations
     * the ability to change the data source on opened visualizations
-    * the possibilty to modify the rendering parameters for node link diagram visualizations
+    * the possibility to modify the rendering parameters for node link diagram visualizations
     * the ability to save visualization snapshots to image files on disk

 Using the module from the main Tulip GUI